Skip to main content

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH attaches great importance to responsible and transparent management of personal data.

-• who they can contact at GIZ on the subject of data protection
+• who you can contact at GIZ on the subject of data protection.

-• what rights they have with respect to us
+• what rights you have with respect to us.

 Mitigation Action Facility Address: